AntonioSertic23/Course-Project-The-Learning-Resources-App/README.md

 The project follows a structured organization:

-- `app.js`: The main JavaScript file containing the Vue.js application.
+- `app.vue`: The main Vue component containing the root of the application.
 - `components`: A directory containing reusable Vue components used in the app.

 ## Credits